Pirates of the Caribbean: Dead Man's Chest: Filming

 Principal photography began on February 28, 2005, in Palos Verdes, beginning with Elizabeth's ruined wedding day.
-For Cutler Beckett's introduction, Rossio and Elliott had him arrive on shore in a boat while sitting on a horse staind in the boat; the duo had originally planned to use this introduction for Don Rafael Montero in The Mask of Zorro (1998), but the scene was cut for being deemed too expensive.
+For Cutler Beckett's introduction, Rossio and Elliott had him arrive on shore in a boat while sitting on a horse standing in the boat; the duo had originally planned to use this introduction for Don Rafael Montero in The Mask of Zorro (1998), but the scene was cut for being deemed too expensive.
 Similarly, the Pirates crew wanted to cut the idea for budget reasons, in addition to feel that it would be unbelievable, or as the film's historian dismissed, suicidal.
-However, Verbinksi promised Rossio and Elliott to use the idea and the scene was filmed one day after weeks of planning and training.
+However, Verbinski promised Rossio and Elliott to use the idea and the scene was filmed in one day after weeks of planning and training.
 The crew spent the first shooting days at Walt Disney Studios in Los Angeles, including the interiors of the Black Pearl and the Edinburgh Trader which Elizabeth stows away on, before moving to St. Vincent to shoot the scenes in Port Royal and Tortuga.
 Sets from the previous film were reused, having survived three hurricanes, although the main pier had to be rebuilt as it had collapsed in November.
 The crew had four tall ships at their disposal to populate the backgrounds, which were painted differently on each side for economy.
-One of the ships used was the replica of HMS Bounty used in the 1962 film adaptation of Mutiny on the Bounty."Logsdon rows to the occasion."
-Matthew Horn Matthew Horn News Herald Pg.1 (Port Clinton, Ohio).
-June 26, 2007.
+One of the ships used was the replica of HMS Bounty used in the 1962 film adaptation of Mutiny on the Bounty.